etmendz/game-console-2048/README.md

 Coverage is fair with mock up control game data sets to represent common game play scenarios.

+Scripts are provided to help run tests in the following runtime environments:

+* For Windows: test-win.bat
+* For Linux: test-linux.sh

 ## Native AOT
 The GameConsole2048 and GameLibrary2048 projects are native AOT compatible/ready.